1892 Thirsk rail crash: Events

 James Holmes was the signalman at Manor House signal box.
-The day before the crash, his infant daughter Rose was taken ill and later died; Holmes was extremely distressed, having remained awake through the night ministering to the child, walking miles to try and find the local doctor (who was away from home attending to another patient) and later comforting his distraught wife.
+The day before the crash, his infant daughter Rose was taken ill and later died; Holmes was extremely distressed, having remained awake through the night ministering to the child, walking miles to try to find the local doctor (who was away from home attending to another patient) and later comforting his distraught wife.
 He reported to the stationmaster at Otterington, Thomas Kirby, that he would be unable to work the shift on the next night, but Kirby merely asked his superiors for a relief signalman, without stating that the reason was Holmes had reported himself unfit to work.
 The Assistant District Signals Inspector at York, already harassed by other emergencies, replied that there was no relief signalman available, and his superior later concurred.

 Forced to complete his shift, Holmes called at the Otterington signal box before walking to Manor House and asked the signalman there, Henry Eden, to notify him when the passenger train from York arrived at 8:58 pm; Holmes was expecting his mother to arrive by that service, having telegraphed asking for her to come and tend to his wife as he worked.
-He had expected his mother to arrive on either the 6:00 pm or 7:37 pm trains and had walked to the station on both occasions hoping to meet her, which added to his fatigue; by this point, Holmes had been awake for over 36 hours, and confided in Eden that he was already exhausted.
+He had expected his mother to arrive on either the 6:00 pm train or the 7:37 pm train, and had walked to the station on both occasions hoping to meet her, which added to his fatigue; by this point, Holmes had been awake for more than 36 hours, and confided in Eden that he was already exhausted.